Extraterrestrials in fiction: Modern times

-Grey aliens were conceived as a result of the Barney and Betty Hill incident.

 A work that pioneered alien invasion in modern times was The Eternaut, by Argentine writer Héctor Germán Oesterheld.
-Influenced by the nuclear developments at that time, his work centers around an alien invasion in Buenos Aires, in a time when most science fiction works were set in the Global North, especially in the United States, The Eternaut served as a critique of imperialism, colonialism and the military dictatorship in which Argentina was under at that moment.
+Influenced by the nuclear developments at that time, his work centers around an alien invasion in Buenos Aires, in a time when most science fiction works were set in the Global North, especially in the United States, The Eternaut served as a critique of imperialism, colonialism, and the military dictatorship in which Argentina was under at that moment.
 It depicts four kinds of aliens: the Cascarudos, similar to large insects, the Hand, human-like, the Gurbos, a kind of beast, and Them, who act in the shadows, representing the powers that be.

 The Barney and Betty Hill incident took place in 1961 when the couple claimed that they were abducted by aliens and subjected to invasive experiments.
 It was the first recorded claim of an alien abduction, soon followed by others.
 The description of the aliens made by the Hills, with oversized heads, big eyes, pale grey skin, and small noses captivated the public imagination and was later used by TV shows and films.
 This started the grey alien archetype.
 According to Wade Roush, a science and technology writer, "The standard depiction of aliens at that point became the little grey man.
 So, when Steven Spielberg came along and made probably what are the two most influential movies about aliens – Close Encounters of the Third Kind, and E.T. the Extra-Terrestrial – the aliens and those movies were both basically variations on the 1950s and 1960s little green or little grey man image".

 The advent of TV and films, with extraterrestrials played by actors, toned down the fantasy.
 For budget reasons, humanlike aliens with just some specific non-human body features became the new standard.
 This is especially noticeable in the Star Trek franchise.
-Star Trek started a golden age of science fiction in the second half of the 20th Century, alongside Star Wars, which mixed science fiction with tropes from mythological stories, such as the journey of the hero, the dichotomy of good and evil, and redemption.
+Star Trek started a golden age of science fiction in the second half of the 20th century, alongside Star Wars, which mixed science fiction with tropes from mythological stories, such as the journey of the hero, the dichotomy of good and evil, and redemption.
 Alien, a film about an alien that attacks a group of astronauts, was released in 1979.
 The three works became franchises with several sequels and related media, as a result of the public's continuing interest in outer space.

 The way to depict aliens changed again since the 1990s with the advent of computer-generated imagery (CGI), and later on as CGI became more effective and less expensive, as it allows to generate bizarre lifeforms without being constrained to actors with costumes or mechanical effects.